 In Virtual Reality, VR headsets broadcast computer-generated sounds and imagery to the user, which gives the user the impression that they are wholly immersed in an imaginary setting.
 The concept of virtual reality has been around for decades now, but only recently has the technology advanced to the point where the graphics can be seamless and the experience totally believable.

-There are a range of VR headsets and experiences available on the market today.
-At the cheaper end of the spectrum you have options like Samsung Gear and Google Cardboard, which can provide the user some interesting views of 360 videos but not much more.
+There is a range of VR headsets and experiences available on the market today.
+At the cheaper end of the spectrum you have options like Samsung Gear and Google Cardboard, which can provide the user with some interesting views of 360 videos but not much more.

 Augmented Reality (“AR”)

 In Augmented Reality, computer-generated sensory inputs such as images and sounds are added into the user’s view of the physical world.
 AR technology made a big splash last year with the release of Pokémon Go, wherein users could look through their smartphone and see the physical world filled with adorable Pokémon running amok.

 AR has lots of applications in workforce training - you can imagine a refinery worker performing maintenance work while seeing real-time data on that refinery equipment digitally displayed in their field of view.